---

 This release doesn’t include any deprecations.

-## Async Build API processing preview
+## Asynchronous Build API processing preview

-The Build API can now process build requests asynchronously when the
+The Build API can now process build requests asynchronously when the request includes the `Prefer: respond-async` header:

 ```bash